30 REASONS TO LOVE THE SEINE

 The beautiful city of Paris is built on the banks of the majestic River Seine.
 Flowing through the centre of the city, it gives so much life and joy.
 In fact, the whole of Paris revolves around this waterway.
 Some of the world’s most insanely famous monuments sit proudly on its banks.
 You can’t possibly miss the River Seine and all its glory, even if you tried.
 Let me give you 30 reasons why it’s one hell of a tourist attraction!

 - The banks of the River Seine were originally settled on by a tribe of Celtic fishermen called the Parisii in 250 BC.
 The land was very fertile and Paris grew and expanded.
 In the middle ages it was the biggest city in Europe.
 Eventually, it became home to the French Monarchy, before they moved to Versailles.

 2. The Seine has always been a thoroughfare for commercial and transportation use over the centuries.

 3. Geographically, the city is landlocked, so without the river, Paris probably wouldn’t have existed.

 4. Over its long tumultuous history, many battles, floods, crimes and drownings have occurred here, on or around the Seine.
-I won’t mention that a lot of dead bodies have been retrieved from the river.

 5. The Seine is the ‘liquid heart’ of the city, a hub of Parisian life, attracting locals and tourists to its banks, to relax and socialise.